 “…to deliver courteous and professional public safety services to the citizens of, and visitors to, this community in a fair and impartial manner respecting the rights of all persons.”

-Sergeant Greg Sowell is responsible for all community relations programs including Neighborhood Watch, Community Emergency Response Team, and the Public Information Officer.
-Sergeant Sowell also stays busy administering the Crime Stoppers program and is involved in numerous organizations and is often the “voice” of the Department that you hear on the radio and television.
+Sergeant Brett Ayres is responsible for all community relations programs including Neighborhood Watch, Community Emergency Response Team, and Project Life Saver.
+Sergeant Ayres is also the Crime Stoppers Coordinator and is often involved with area organizations.
+As the Public Information Officer for the Police Department, Sergeant Ayres is often the “voice” you hear on the radio and television.

 Christy Diaz is responsible for planning and coordinating projects and programs that originate from the Administrative Services Division.
 Christy administers the Records Management System and our Computer Aided Dispatch system and is a certified System Administrator.
 Christy is also the Program Manager overseeing the Texas Police Chief’s Association Recognition Program.